gvancouverhomes/gvancouverhomes.github.io/search.md

   </div>
 </div>

-## Areas clients most often ask about
+## How searches usually take shape

-Surrey, South Surrey, White Rock, Fleetwood, Cloverdale, and the broader Greater Vancouver market.
+Most searches start broad, then resolve into a mix of municipalities and specific neighbourhoods.
+The distinction becomes clear once priorities, lifestyle, and timing are defined.

 ## A private way to search

-Some clients prefer not to create accounts or leave a digital trail while they explore.
-If that’s you, reach out and I can run a discreet search and share only what’s relevant.
+Some searches are better handled quietly.
+If you’d rather not create accounts or leave a digital trail, I can run a private search and share only what’s relevant.